 Individuals & Couples

-Psychodynamic therapy identifies thoughts and feelings which can undermine our self-worth and interfere with our wish to create meaningful lives.
+Psychodynamic therapy explores the thoughts and feelings which may undermine our self-worth and interfere with our wish to create meaningful lives.
 It examines the ways we cope with our anger and pain, and why we might isolate instead of seek support.
 It looks at what inhibits our creativity, and why shyness or shame may dominate our interpersonal relationships.

 Psychodynamic therapy is useful for treating: